olofnebrin/Lyman-alpha-feedback/README.md

 ### Purpose of repository

-This repository contains files related to the following paper on Lyman-α (Lyα) feedback:
+This repository contains files related to the following paper on Lyman-α (Lyα) feedback (Nebrin+ 2024 for short below):

 [Nebrin et al. (2024), *Strong Lyman-α feedback at Cosmic Dawn: Implications for the first stars and galaxies, star clusters, and direct-collapse black holes*](INSERT_LINK_HERE).